Australian Indigenous traditional owners halt gas drilling

 Tipakalippa claims that he and other Tiwi Islanders hold “sea country” rights including and beyond the Barossa Field.

-Santos, Australia’s second-largest independent gas producer, argued it had all necessary approvals following consultation with stakeholders.
+Santos, Australia’s second-largest independent gas producer, has already begun drilling the field.

-Santos had argued the Tiwi Islanders were not relevant stakeholders in the project so did not need to be consulted.

-Santos has already begun drilling the field but had agreed to halt most work pending Wednesday’s ruling.

 Bromberg went to the Tiwi Islands last month and took evidence about the Munupi people’s connection to the land and sea from several witnesses in words, song and dance.